wcamposs/github-repo-searcher/README.md

 3. If you want to run the project on a physical device (Android or iOS):

-**Android**
+**Android:**

-- install the Expo app on the device through the app store.
-After installation, run the application, select the option **scan with QRCode** and scan the QRCode that is displayed in the terminal using the device's camera.
+- Install the Expo app on the device through the app store.
+After installation, run the application, select the option **scan with QRCode** and scan the QRCode displayed in the terminal using the device's camera.

 ## Running the tests